On the modularity of reducible mod l Galois representations: Introduction

 where $\Frob_p$ denotes a Frobenius element at~$p$ in~$\gal(\qbar/\q)$.

 A natural problem is then to understand which mod~$l$ Galois representations~$\rho$ are modular, meaning that $\rho$ is isomorphic to some~$\rho_f$ as above.
-We shall also say in this case that~$\rho$ arises from the cuspidal eigenform~$f$.
-This question was first considered by Serre in the seventies and led him to his famous modularity conjecture in~$1987$ (\cite{Ser87}) which (in its weak form) asserts that every odd, irreducible Galois representation $\rho~:\gal(\qbar/\q)\longrightarrow\GL_2(\Flbar)$ is modular.
-Serre's conjecture is by now a theorem of Khare-Wintenberger (\cite{KhWi09a,KhWi09b}).

-In this paper we take an alternative point of view by considering the case of reducible representations.
-We first prove the analogue of the modularity statement in this context. \begin{thm} Every odd representation which is the direct sum of two characters arises from a cuspidal eigenform. \end{thm} The proof relies on explicit computations with Eisenstein series and their reductions modulo suitable prime numbers.
-Given a representation~$\rho$ as in Theorem~\ref{thm:modularity_general}, we are able to specify a type (level, weight, character) of a Hecke (cuspidal) eigenform giving rise to it (cf. Section \ref{s:modularite_reductible}).
-The representation $\rho$ is then modular of infinitely many different types and by analogy with the irreducible case we can consider several questions regarding optimization and characterization of these possible types.
+We shall say in this case that~$\rho$ arises from the cuspidal eigenform~$f$.
+Since $\rho$ does not uniquely determine $f$, it is equally important to determine the set of possible values of the level, weight and character of $f$.
+In this article, we will focus on the level aspect.

+In the case where $\rho$ is \emph{irreducible}, these questions are addressed by Serre's modularity conjecture (\cite{Ser87}), which is now a theorem of Khare and Wintenberger (\cite{KhWi09a,KhWi09b}).
+Thanks to these works (building on seve\-ral deep results by many people), it is known that every odd, irreducible Galois representation~$\rho$ as in~\eqref{representacion} arises from a cuspidal eigenform.
+Let $N(\rho)$ be the prime-to-$l$ part of the Artin conductor of~$\rho$.
+Carayol (\cite{Car89}) and Livn\'e (\cite{Liv89}) independently proved that $N(\rho)$ is minimal (for divisibility) among all possible prime-to-$l$ levels of modular forms giving rise to~$\rho$.
+Ribet's famous level-lowering theorem (\cite[Thm.~1.1]{Rib90}) shows that a modular~$\rho$ indeed arises from a Hecke eigenform of this `optimal' level.
+On the other hand, Diamond and Taylor soon thereafter (\cite{DiTa94}) completely described the set of prime-to-$l$ integers~$M>N(\rho)$ such that $\rho$ arises from a weight-$k$ {\em newform} of level~$M$, in terms of the ramification theory of $\rho$.
+They called such integers \emph{non-optimal levels} attached to~$\rho$.

+In this paper we focus on the case where $\rho$ is \emph{reducible}.
+Given an even integer~\(k\geq2\), we have that, if $l\ge k-1$, then every modular mod~$l$ reducible representation arising from a weight-$k$ newform with squarefree level and trivial Nebentypus is of the form $\trivial\oplus\chi_l^{k-1}$, where $\chi_l$ is the mod~$l$ cyclotomic character (cf. Proposition~\ref{ss:reducible_mod_reps}).
+The results of this paper are most precise when~$\rho$ is of this form.